 - In the User ID text box, enter the user ID/email address of the email account being used for this feature.
 Refer to a later section in this guide on getting a standalone account setup for this feature.

-Again: Do Not use a personal email account for this feature.
+NOTE: Do Not use a personal email account for this feature.

 - In the Password field, enter the password for the email account.

-- We recommend you check the Force System Email box.
+- We recommend you check the Outbound Emails: Force System Email box.
 This makes the From and Reply-To email address be the same for all emails going out of your Workamajig account.
 The name of the person will be in the sender info regardless.
 This helps if you have spam filters on your email server or email client that prevent SPOOFING.
 You can also whitelist this email address as well, or our email name servers.
-If this is an option is not checked, then the Reply-To email will be that of the person who sent the email, which means the email will not be sent back to the Workamajig diary.
+If this is an option is not checked, then the Reply-To email will be that of the person who sent the email, which means the email will not be sent back to the appropriate Workamajig Conversations area.
 The name of who wrote the post is still retained in addition to the system email address.

 - With the above checked, then in the System Email text box, we recommend using the same email address from above.
 While you can enter a different email for the system to use, emails sent to a different address will not be retrieved.